SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 The connection status information is now updated every minute on dataminer.services.

-#### 7 March 2024 - Enhancement - Improved support for DataMiner as a Service systems on dataminer.services [ID_38932, ID_39009]
+#### 7 March 2024 - Enhancement - Improved support for DataMiner as a Service systems on dataminer.services [ID_38932] [ID_39009]

 ​The dataminer.services page now has an improved UI when a DataMiner as a Service (DaaS) system is being deployed, with an estimated time left.
 When a DaaS system is unreachable, an email address is provided to contact support.
 It is also possible to remove the system while it is still being deployed.

-A bug has been fixed where some characters were invalid for the password field in the deployment form.
+In addition, a problem has been resolved that caused some characters to be invalid in the password field in the deployment form.

 #### 29 February 2024 - Enhancement - Admin app UI adjusted [ID_38908]